 Creating a membership site that’s powered by a tag-based CRM means that each person can be treated with special attention in a way that your basic membership site built on levels can’t even begin to imitate.

-Consult with your developer or marketing automation specialist to find out what's possible, and go from there.
-You can also point them to the AccessAlly page to get their wheels turning!
+Consult with your developer or marketing automation specialist to find out what’s possible, and go from there.
+You can also point them to the AccessAlly site to get their wheels turning!

 Have them double check that:

 - All your tech tools are integrated properly